Foundation Certificate in History

 In addition to attending the Foundation Certificate’s own weekly seminar programme, students are also entitled, for no extra payment, to attend the wide range of lectures and seminars organised by the University’s Faculty of History.

-Tom Buchanan is Reader in Modern History at OUDCE and a Fellow of Kellogg College.
+Tom Buchanan is Professor of Modern British and European History at OUDCE and a Fellow of Kellogg College.
 He primarily teaches British and European history since 1815.
 He has a particular research interest in the Spanish Civil War, and is the author of three books which examine the impact on Britain of that conflict.

 Much of the academic support will come from the Course Directors, who may be contacted at any time during office hours by students wishing to discuss matters relating to the course.
 In addition, the Department runs a programme of Study Skills workshops designed to enable you to develop and improve the skills needed for effective study.
 These workshops are free to students enrolled on the Foundation course.
 For full details of the programme please contact 01865 280892.

-If you would like an informal discussion on academic matters before making your application you may contact the following:
+If you would like an informal discussion on academic matters before making your application you may contact:

 Please read the instructions on the reference form carefully.
-When you have received your reference, please return the sealed envelope with your application form and written statement (referred to above) by 30 May 2014 to:
+When you have received your reference, please return the sealed envelope with your application form and written statement (referred to above) to:

 Award Programme Administrator